Control flow statements

 }

-Although the following definition in Cpu0RegisterInfo.td has no real effect in
+Although the following definition in Cpu0RegisterInfo.td has no real effect on reserved registers, it is better to comment the reserved registers in it for readability.

-The copyPhysReg() is called when both DestReg and SrcReg are belonging to
+The copyPhysReg() function is called when both DestReg and SrcReg belong to different register classes.

 lbdex/chapters/Chapter2/Cpu0RegisterInfo.td